huertatipografica/sarala/README.md

 derivative works.

 ### Basic Font Information
-Sarala is a devanagari font based on Telex free font.
+Sarala is a devanagari font based on Telex Regular free font, with 2 weights (Bold and Regular)

-Telex is a humanist sans serif conceived to be a web font with nice legibility at normal text sizes.
+Telex Regular is a humanist sans serif conceived to be a web font with nice legibility at normal text sizes.
 Originally based on grid fitting shapes it became a multi-purpose typeface with low contrast, open counter forms, wide proportions and a touch of freshness.

 Designed by Andrés Torresi for [Huerta Tipográfica](<http://www.huertatipografica.com>).